 Complications of Gum Bleeding During Pregnancy

 Though swollen, tender gums are common during pregnancy, gingivitis can become dangerous at times.
 Periodontitis, a severe condition of gingivitis with inflamed and bleeding gums needs utmost care and immediate attention.
-A canker sore or a pregnancy tumour can develop around gums.
+A canker sore or a recurrent aphthous ulcer can develop around gums.
 These are round red bumps that might become annoying because of the size.
 The lumps can grow big and cause infection when they rupture.

 Can Gum Bleeding or Gum Disease in Pregnancy Cause Harm to Your Baby?

 Bleeding gums are unlikely to harm the growing baby.
 Some studies suggest that severe gum disease can cause pre-term labour, low birth weight, and preeclampsia, but there is no proven relation between gum disease and its effects on birth or the health of the baby.

 Treatment for Sore and Bleeding Gums in Pregnancy